cs50nestm/cs50labs/functions/README.md

 {% spoiler "Need help with the pseudocode?" %}

 1. Declare a new variable to store the user input.
-2. Get an value from the user and store in your new variable.
+2. Get a value from the user and store in your new variable.
 3. Check to see if the value of this variable is less than or equal to zero.
     1. If it is, go back to step 2.
 4. Return the value that we know now is a positive number.